amilhousecunningham/amilhousecunningham/README.md

 # Hi there 👋

-## I enjoy full stack development.
+I enjoy full stack development!

 ***Languages***

-• Java
-• Javascript
-• CSS
-• HTML
+• Java, Javascript, CSS, HTML

 **Frameworks**

-• Spring Boot
-• Node.js
-• Bootstrap
+• Spring Boot, Node.js, Bootstrap

 ***Tools I have used:***

-• Intellij
-• VS Code
+• Intellij, VS Code

 <!--
 **amilhousecunningham/amilhousecunningham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.